Acropolis of Athens: Archaic Acropolis

-Around 500 BC the Hekatompedon was dismantled to make place for a new grander building, the "Older Parthenon" (often referred to as the Pre-Parthenon, "early Parthenon").
+Around 500 BC the Hekatompedon was dismantled to make place for a new grander building, the Older Parthenon (often referred to as the Pre-Parthenon or Early Parthenon).
 For this reason, Athenians decided to stop the construction of the Olympieion temple which was connoted with the tyrant Peisistratos and his sons, and, instead, used the Piraeus limestone destined for the Olympieion to build the Older Parthenon.
 To accommodate the new temple, the south part of the summit was cleared, made level by adding some 8,000 two-ton blocks of limestone, a foundation 11 m deep at some points, and the rest was filled with soil kept in place by the retaining wall.
 However, after the victorious Battle of Marathon in 490 BC, the plan was revised and marble was used instead.
 The limestone phase of the building is referred to as Pre-Parthenon I and the marble phase as Pre-Parthenon II.
 In 485 BC, construction stalled to save resources as Xerxes became king of Persia, and war seemed imminent.

 The Older Parthenon was still under construction when the Persians invaded and sacked the city in 480 BC.
 The building was burned and looted, along with the Ancient Temple and practically everything else on the rock.
 After the Persian crisis had subsided, the Athenians incorporated many architectural parts of the unfinished temple (unfluted column drums, triglyphs, metopes, etc.) into the newly built northern curtain wall of the Acropolis, where they served as a prominent "war memorial" and can still be seen today.
 The devastated site was cleared of debris.
-Statuary, cult objects, religious offerings, and unsalvageable architectural members were buried ceremoniously in several deeply dug pits on the hill, serving conveniently as a fill for the artificial plateau created around the classic Parthenon.
+Statuary, cult objects, religious offerings, and unsalvageable architectural members were buried ceremoniously in several deeply dug pits on the hill, serving conveniently as a fill for the artificial plateau created around the Classical Parthenon.
 This "Persian debris" was the richest archaeological deposit excavated on the Acropolis by 1890.